AdaCore/libadalang/README.md

 Put_Line ("Hello World")
 ~~~

-The playground embeds the [IPython](https://ipython.org/) interactive python
+The playground embeds the [IPython](https://ipython.org/) interactive Python
 console, so you have a modern interactive programming environment.
 You can use
-tab completion to explore the libadalang API.
+tab completion to explore the Libadalang API.